 Every night, I sleep with a PEMF device placed under my mattress, and I can take the same device and apply it to areas where tissue or bone needs enhanced healing.
 PEMF is definitely something you can feel almost immediately when you begin using it for anything from sleep enhancement to injury management.

 Hanging upside down like a bat may not seem like a stress-relieving or relaxing activity, but I personally hang from an inversion table in my garage for about 5-10 minutes several times per week, especially after a long bike ride or run, and the “drainage” effect is amazing.
 Heavy, swollen feet and legs almost instantly become lighter and less swollen—and the inversion effect even works nicely after a long day of standing workstation use.
-Inversion has been shown to assist with lymph fluid circulation, back pain, blood flow and circulation, and spinal or hip mis-alignment from high impact workouts (24).
+Inversion has been shown to assist with lymph fluid circulation, back pain, blood flow and circulation, and spinal or hip misalignment from high impact workouts.

 If you don't want to purchase a new inversion table, you can usually find good deals on inversion tables on sites like eBay or Craigslist (usually sold by people who bought them as a cure-all and realized that hanging in a gravity-defying upside-down position is not quite as relaxing as they thought).

-There is also benefits to fasting for weight training.
-A 2009 study found that subjects who lifted weights in a fasted state had a greater anabolic response to a post-workout meal (7).
-In this case, levels of p70s6 kinase, a muscle protein synthesis signaling mechanism that acts as indicator of muscle growth, doubled in the fasted vs. the fed group.
+There are also benefits to fasting for weight training.
+A 2009 study found that subjects who lifted weights in a fasted state had a greater anabolic response to a post-workout meal.
+In this case, levels of p70s6 kinase, a muscle protein synthesis signaling mechanism that acts as an indicator of muscle growth, doubled in the fasted vs. the fed group.
 Martin Berkhan, a big proponent of fasting and author at LeanGains.com, has a good take on the possible mechanism behind fasted training adaptations:

 “Another way to think of it is that by providing nutrients to the body, exercise is experienced by the body as less of a stressor compared to fasted-state training.
 No need to adapt or compensate when all is provided for you.
 A similar phenomenon can be seen with antioxidant intake, where recent studies show that ingesting antioxidants from supplements weakens the body's own response to deal with free radicals created by training.
 We are making it easy for the body and that may be a suboptimal way to train.”